International Gathering and Event Regulations: What to Know

 The Italian government has continued to ease Covid-19 mitigation measures and all of the country is now in the white zone, the least restrictive level of Italy's color-coded map of restrictions.
 In white zones, the curfew has been lifted and bars and restaurants have reopened.
 Trade fairs and conferences were allowed to resume as of June 15, but must comply with safety protocols.

-The closure of the U.S.–Mexico land border has been extended until at least Sept.
-21. Most of the country's tourist destinations have reopened to visitors, with some restrictions.
+Most of the country's tourist destinations have reopened to visitors, with some restrictions.
 The Mexican Ministry of Tourism has implemented the Clear Point Quality Seal certification system to indicate restaurants, bars, hotels and other tourism providers that are following the highest safety protocols.

 The Netherlands added the United States to its list of areas with a very high risk of Covid-19 on Sept.
 4. Travelers from these destinations can only enter the Netherlands if they are fully vaccinated, but will no longer have to quarantine upon arrival starting Sept.
 22. Social-distancing requirements will be dropped on Sept.
 25. While lifting certain restrictions, the Dutch government is introducing a "corona pass" that will show proof of vaccination to enter venues like restaurants, bars, clubs and cultural events.
 As of Sept.
 6, fully vaccinated travelers must also present a negative PCR test or negative antigen test, taken within 24 hours prior to departure.